St Clair, New Zealand

-St Clair is a leafy residential suburb of Dunedin, New Zealand.
+St Clair is a coastal residential suburb of Dunedin, New Zealand.
 It is located on the Pacific Ocean coast five kilometres from the city centre on the southwesternmost part of the coastal plain which makes up the southern part of the urban area, and also climbs the slopes of Forbury Hill immediately to the west of this plain.
-St Clair's 2001 population was 4,179.
+According to the New Zealand Census, St Clair's population in 2023 was 2,470.

 Geography

-St Clair's main geographical features are St Clair Beach and the promontory of Forbury Hill which rises 159 m above the plain.
+St Clair's main geographical features are St Clair Beach and the promontory of Forbury Hill, which rises 159 m above the plain.
 The summit of the hill lies within the grounds of St Clair Golf Course, in the west of the suburb.

 Forbury Hill's flanks include a large cliff face one kilometre inland from the beach and a rocky headland which juts into the Pacific Ocean.
 The small outcrop of White Island lies to the immediate south of St Clair beach.
 The inland cliff, which runs parallel with and to the west of Forbury Road, was the site of a quarry in the early days of the city.
 The city's largest retirement village and its only meetinghouse for the LDS Church both lie in the shadow of this cliff.

 A small stream runs from the flank of Forbury Hill, passing into a culvert before reaching the sea at the western end of St Clair Beach.
 Bedford Street, a main thoroughfare from the flat part of the suburb to its hillier parts, follows the steep valley of this stream for much of its short length.

 The suburb is surrounded by the suburbs of Corstorphine, Kew, Forbury, and St Kilda.
 Its main roads are Forbury Road, Bedford Street, Bay View Road, Ravenswood Road, and Allandale Road, with a small shopping area close to the junction of Allandale and Forbury Roads.
 Victoria Road, which begins at the edge of the suburb, also links it with St. Kilda.
 An esplanade runs along the coast from the southern end of Forbury Road (where it joins Bedford Street and Victoria Road), and is the site of several restaurants and cafes.